marko-knoebl/slides/sections/git/70-remote-en.md

 ## Publishing a new Git repository

-Once you have an empty repository on GitHub, follow the instructions for an _existing respository_ displayed on GitHub
+Once you have an empty repository on GitHub, follow the instructions for an _existing repository_ displayed on GitHub

 Usually you will connect a local repository to a single remote repository - the remote repository is conventionally named _origin_